In June, CNBC reported that recently listed cloud software companies were getting crushed for poor sales execution.

 TIP: Creating SDR teams in pods by vertical focus may work well for you if you are selling a horizontal product in many verticals.

 Communicate clearly that you know how to make your customers successful.

-Most enterprise projects require change management.
+Most enterprise projects require careful project planning and change management.
 Your ability to understand and explain how your product fits into the enterprise stack and business process is key.

 Enterprises will not change their business process to accommodate your tool.
 You will need to get over change resistance by being perceived as a thought leader sharing insight and prompting change.